zerreat/auto-meet-joining-project/README.md

 }
 ```
 In this example, `"C:\\Program Files (x86)\\Icecream Screen Recorder 7\\recorder.exe"` this points to the Icecream Screen Recorder executable.pressing `Ctrl+R` starts the recording and `Ctrl+S` stops it.

+5. **Meeting Admission Wait Time:** To enhance the efficiency and user experience during the admission process to online meetings, our `meeting.py` script offers customizable settings.
+These settings allow you to define how long the system should wait for a participant's admission and the frequency of admission checks.

+You have control over two significant variables within the script:
+### `max_wait_time`
+This parameter specifies the maximum duration (in seconds) the system will wait for an attendee to be admitted into a meeting.
+By default, it is set to `300 seconds` (5 minutes).
+Increasing this value may be helpful if participants are experiencing longer wait times.

+### `wait_interval`
+The interval between each check for meeting admission status (in seconds).
+By default, the checking interval is every `10 seconds`.
+Decreasing this time may lead to quicker updates on admission status but might increase the load due to more frequent checks.

+## Applying Configurations: Step-by-Step Instructions

+1. **Locate the Script**: Open the `meeting.py` file in your preferred text editor.

+2. **Find Configuration Variables**: Search for the `max_wait_time` and `wait_interval` variables within the script.

+3. **Edit Values**: Change the values of these variables to match your desired configuration.
+For example:

+    ```python
+    max_wait_time = 600  # Sets max wait time to 600 seconds (10 minutes)
+    wait_interval = 5    # Sets the check interval to 5 seconds
+    ```

+4. **Save Changes**: Make sure to save the updated `meeting.py` script after editing.

+5. **Run the Script**: Execute the modified script for the new settings to take effect.

+By customizing `max_wait_time` and `wait_interval`, you can optimize the admission process according to specific needs or preferences, ensuring a smooth experience for both hosts and attendees of your online meetings.

-4. Check for UI Changes: If you encounter errors related to finding the XPath or if a UI element is not located, it may be required to review and modify the XPaths used in the configuration.
+6. **Check for UI Changes**: If you encounter errors related to finding the XPath or if a UI element is not located, it may be required to review and modify the XPaths used in the configuration.
 This can be done by running `run_webdriver.py`, logging into the web application, and utilizing developer tools to inspect the elements and extract their XPaths.
 Make the necessary changes to the `config.json` file to reflect these updates.

 ## Disclaimer